 17. Dynamic leaders establish efficient routines and procedures

 They have calendars.
-They have a notebook and pen by the telephone.
+They have a notebook and pen when they phone.
 So many people phone me for information, and I say, “Do you have something to write it down?”
 “Yes, yes” So I give them the information, and they say, “Hold on a minute, let me get a pencil.”
 They phoned for information, but they were not even ready to write down the information.